Q/ Why do I need a freelance content writer for my website?

 For my own part, I have a history of both creative copywriting and also article writing.
-By merging these two skills I can deliver easy-to-read content that also seeks to inspire people to take a certain action, such as moving forward to another web page (and through your sales funnel), making contact, signing up to a newsletter and so on.
+By merging these two skills I can deliver easy-to-read web content that also seeks to inspire people to take a certain action, such as moving forward to another web page, making contact, signing up to a newsletter and so on.
 Alongside this, I can help with a business' content marketing plans – by creating original, authoritative articles aimed at potential customers.

-Q/ Why do I need a tone of voice for my website?
+Q/ Someone said I need a 'tone of voice' for my website.
+Why?

 Settling on a tone of voice can be a great way to breathe life and personality into your brand.
-Customers love to feel they are connecting with the businesses they buy from on a personal level, and as a general rule, the right tone of voice that speaks the customers' language can forge stronger connections and loyalty.
+Customers love to feel they are connecting with the businesses they buy from on a personal level, and a tone of voice that really speaks the customer's language can forge stronger connections and loyalty.

-More than this, having a tone of voice can be a great way for a business owner (SME or larger enterprise) to "feel" his/her way through the trials and tribulations of launch and, hopefully, the continued growth of the business.
+More than this, having a tone of voice can be a great way for a business owner to "feel" his/her way through the trials and tribulations of launch and, hopefully, the continued growth of the business.
 If you truly know what your business stands for and, by association, how it speaks, it can help not just with comms but with decision-making as well.

-A freelance copywriter can help you find your tone of voice and provide guidelines relating to how you can ensure its consistency going forwards.
+A freelance copywriter can help you unearth this all-important tone of voice and provide guidelines relating to how you can ensure its consistency going forwards.

 Q/ Do I need a blog for my website?